It was the 16th July 2011 and I couldn’t stop crying.

 I’d spent the past six months counting down to this trip online, sharing why I wanted to travel, what I hoped to gain from it, where I was dreaming of visiting.
 On that day before my departure date, my social media feeds were full of people wishing me luck and cheering me on.
 How could I then tell everyone I’d chickened out at the last minute?

-But I left anyway.
+And so I left anyway.
 I knew that if I didn’t, I most likely would end up spending the rest of my life wondering what could have been.
 I didn’t want my brain to be filled with regrets, so I forced myself onto the plane and into my new life, telling myself that if I hated it, I was only a plane ride away from home.

 You know how the next chapter of my story unfolds: travel was incredible for me.
 It was transformative.
 It changed my life, and me, for the better.